ulfbou/Zentient.Results/Docs/Zentient.Results/GETTING_STARTED.md

 using Zentient.Results;
 using System;
 using System.Linq;
-using System.Threading.Tasks; // Added for async operations
+using System.Threading.Tasks; // Required for async operations

 public class DataProcessor
 {